 As a very rough generalisation the Barossa is more suited to red wines, the Eden Valley for whites, but there are a couple of glaring exceptions as we shall see below.

 The word "valley" in the name is quite a misnomer when applied to the Eden Valley.
 It is more a series of jumbled, windswept hills and steep slopes of varied aspects giving each site a different microclimate.
 Vineyards are scattered throughout the region to make the most of what nature has to offer.
-By contrast the Barossa Valley is flatter allowing the landscape to be dominated by neat rows of vines.
+By contrast, the Barossa Valley is flatter allowing the landscape of rolling hills to be dominated by neat rows of vines.

-In fact the Eden Valley region has more in common with the Adelaide Hills wine region to the south, than to the Barossa.
+In some ways the Eden Valley region has more in common with the Adelaide Hills wine region immediately to the south, than to the Barossa.

 Henschke have achieved world wide fame for their red wines headed by their iconic red wine Hill of Grace.
-If you have less than $500 to spend on a bottle of wine Henschke also have a range of other wines including some superb reds, Rieslings and the more recent addition of Pinot gris.
+If you have less than $500 to spend on a bottle of wine Henschke also have a range of other wines including some superb reds, Rieslings and the more recent addition of several other alternative varieties.

-Another notable product of the region is Jim Irvine's Grand Merlot, which is the flagship wine for that variety in Australia.
-Not resting on his laurels Jim, along with his daughter Joanne, is pushing the varietal envelope of the region with a few alternative varieties, including Tannat and Savagnin.
+Another notable product of the region is Irvine's Grand Merlot, which is the flagship wine for that variety in Australia.